eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

-# The OCDB Command Line Client and Python API
+# The OCDB command line client (ocdb-cli) and Python API

 Automation and easy access is important.
 The OCDB database system does, therefore, offer a command line interface as well as a Python API for accessing